sdurbin-pxc/plcnext-io-drivers-cpp/README.md

 ## 2. Download the SDK/SYSROOTS for cross-compiling from Windows:

-**2a.** Visit the www.phoenixcontact.com webpage and search for the AXC F 2152 device.
-On the products page, click the "Downloads" tab and scroll down to find your corresponding Windows SDK.
+**2a.** Visit the [AXC F 2152 Downloads](https://www.phoenixcontact.com/online/portal/us/?uri=pxc-oc-itemdetail:pid=2404267&library=usen&tab=5) page and scroll down to find and download your corresponding Windows/Linux SDK.
 If there is not an SDK that corresponds to your firmware version, you will need to update the firmware on your device before continuing.

 **2b.** Extract the SDK to any directory on the local drive.
 Note that the *sysroots* folder in this directory is your "AXC 2152 SYSROOT" folder.